 - What are the procedures at the destination?

 We can provide relocation costs and arrange the shipment.
 Moreover, we’ll be making sure to assist and guarantee you that your pets relocate safely to their new home.

 When do you want your pet to travel?

-Note: it is preferable to ship your pet on week days, as full staff will be on duty making liaison easier along the route.
+Note: it is preferable to start the pet shipping services on weekdays, as full staff will be on duty making liaison easier along the route.